-- Front yard slopes may not exceed 2:1. - Retaining walls, if used, should be terraced where possible and not exceed a maximum height as set forth in the Zoning Ordinance. - Retaining walls shall be integrated with shrub planting to soften and screen walls.
+- Front yard slopes may not exceed 2:1. - Front yards shall integrate a 60 square foot infiltration basin. - Retaining walls, if used, shall be a maximum of 30" and set back a minimum of 2' from sidewalks. - Retaining walls shall be integrated with shrub planting to soften and screen walls.